trek-view/basecamp/_posts/2021-01-08-my-favourite-humanitarian-openstreetmap-summit-2020-talks.md

 Americas block.

 Katie Pickett from the [Cadasta Foundation](https://cadasta.org/) discusses the issues of land rights and resources ownership that communities in different parts of the world face.
-In many cases their land is under customary ownership and many governments do not legally recognise this ownership, which is where mapping can help.
+In many cases their land is under customary ownership which governments do not legally recognise, which is where mapping can help.

 ## Mapping Against Wildfires in Bolivia